dss-extensions/AltDSS-Python/README.md

 </center>

 AltDSS-Python is one of three Python projects under DSS-Extensions.
 See [DSS-Extensions — OpenDSS: Overview of Python APIs](https://dss-extensions.org/python_apis.html) for a brief comparison between these and the official COM API.
-Both OpenDSSDirect.py and DSS-Python expose the classic OpenDSS API (closer to the COM implementation), including most of its limitations.
+Both OpenDSSDirect.py and DSS-Python expose the classic OpenDSS API (closer to the COM implementation).
 AltDSS-Python, on the other hand, exposes all OpenDSS objects, batch operations, and a more intuitive API.
 If required, users can mix all three packages in the same project to access some of their unique features, or just to avoid changing legacy/stable code.

-Since the base code is share, other features from [DSS-Python such as plotting](https://dss-extensions.org/dss_python/examples/Plotting.html) can be used here.
+Since the base code is shared, other features from [DSS-Python such as plotting](https://dss-extensions.org/DSS-Python/examples/Plotting.html) can be used here.
 Other examples from DSS-Python or OpenDSSDirect.py can be adapted quite easily too.

 ## What is AltDSS?